Minnesota Prairie Line, Inc.

 Minnesota Prairie Line is a short-line railroad in the U.S. state of Minnesota which started operations in October 2002.
-It is a subsidiary of the Twin Cities and Western Railroad (TC&W), and runs on 94 mi of track owned by the Minnesota Valley Regional Railroad Authority (MVRRA).
+It is a subsidiary of the Twin Cities and Western Railroad (reporting mark TCWR), and runs on 94 mi of track owned by the Minnesota Valley Regional Railroad Authority (MVRRA).
 It has been partially funded through federal and state government sources.
 The tracks were originally built by the Minneapolis and St. Louis Railway around 1880 between Norwood and Morton, and 1884 west of there.
-From Morton west, the line was built by Wisconsin, Minnesota & Pacific Railway, which was purchased by M&STL in the late 1880s The line connects on its eastern end to parent TC&W at Norwood, and extends westward to Hanley Falls, Minnesota.
+From Morton west, the line was built by the Wisconsin, Minnesota & Pacific Railway, and this stretch of track was subsequently purchased by M&STL in the late 1880s.
+The line connects on its eastern end to parent TC&W at Norwood, and extends westward to Hanley Falls, Minnesota.

-The Minneapolis and St. Louis Railway was acquired by Chicago and North Western in 1960.
-C&NW eventually abandoned the Minnesota Prairie Line tracks in 1982.
+The Minneapolis and St. Louis Railway was acquired by Chicago and North Western (reporting mark CNW) in 1960.
+The line remained profitable, with the C&NW taking heavy tonnage off the route, but maintenance of the tracks slowed and then ceased.
+In 1983 the North Western was granted permission to abandon the line.
 The Minnesota Valley Regional Rail Authority purchased the line in 1984.
 Subsequently, a new operator, the MNVA Railroad, commenced operations on the line in March 1984.
 In December 1994, MNVA ceased operations and sold its assets to the Minnesota Central Railroad (MCTA).
-MCTA experienced little to no success.
-The line was again abandoned in 2000, and continued to deteriorate for two years.
+MCTA experienced little to no success, and ceased operations in 1999.
+The Nobles Rock Railroad then operated the line until 2000, when operations ceased and the line subsequently languished for two years.